 This symposium focuses on these cultural forms as a way of fore-fronting the powerful role played by Islam and Muslims in a shared culture of the black Atlantic.
 Islam so often occupies a marginal position in the study of the black Atlantic, just as the study of the black intellectual tradition occupies a marginal position in Islamic studies.
 This symposium focuses on the intersection of these shared cultural traditions, bringing its rich history and thriving present into detailed focus.
 The symposium is in memoriam of C. Eric Lincoln, professor of Religious Studies at Duke—whose work on both black Muslims and race and religion helped pioneer the field and raise more nuanced consciousness about these subjects.
 This symposium explores how far the field has come from this earlier moment.

-The project is jointly sponsored by Duke Islamic Studies Center, African and African American Studies, Asian and Middle East Studies, Forum for Scholars and Publics, Religious Studies, the Franklin Humanities Institute, the Trent Foundation, and by the After Malcolm Project at the Center for Global Islamic Studies at George Mason University.
+The project is jointly sponsored by Duke Islamic Studies Center, African and African American Studies, Asian and Middle East Studies, Forum for Scholars and Publics, Religious Studies, the Franklin Humanities Institute, and by the After Malcolm Project at the Center for Global Islamic Studies at George Mason University.